anatol/pacoloco/README.md

 * `http_proxy` proxy configuration that is used to fetch files from repositories.
 * The `prefetch` section allows to enable packages prefetching.
 Comment it out to disable it.
 * To test out if the cron value does what you'd expect to do, check cronexpr [implementation](https://github.com/gorhill/cronexpr#implementation) or [test it](https://play.golang.org/p/IK2hrIV7tUk)
+* For what regards `mirrorlist`, be sure that pacoloco itself is NOT included in the chosen `mirrorlist` file.
+It can be integrated with reflector too, either by changing reflector's output path or by including pacoloco directly for standard repos in `/etc/pacman.conf` (e.g. adding a `Server=...` entry or a custom mirrorlist file which includes only pacoloco URL).

 With the example configured above `http://YOURSERVER:9129/repo/archlinux` looks exactly like an Arch pacman mirror.
 For example a request to `http://YOURSERVER:9129/repo/archlinux/core/os/x86_64/openssh-8.2p1-3-x86_64.pkg.tar.zst` will be served with file content from `http://mirror.lty.me/archlinux/core/os/x86_64/openssh-8.2p1-3-x86_64.pkg.tar.zst`